Update: Paws Atlanta shelter finds one of the dogs stolen Friday morning - NewsBreak

 “It’s possible that, because Emilia was rescued from a neighborhood only a short distance from the shelter, she may have escaped from the man who stole her after being taken.
 It’s also possible that he lives in the area, but we can’t say anything for sure at this time,” the shelter said.

-The shelter asks followers to stay vigilant on social media, Craigslist, and Nextdoor so they can bring the remaining three dogs home.
+The shelter asks followers to stay vigilant on social media, Craigslist, and Nextdoor so they can bring the remaining two dogs home.

 DeKalb police responded to the PAWS Atlanta shelter on a suspicious person call around 2:30 a.m.
 Friday When officers showed up, they found the front entrance of the shelter broken into.